This BLOG On Short Sale Versus Foreclosure Mortgage Guidelines Was UPDATED On December 10th, 2018

 - They have three options: Foreclosure, deed in lieu of foreclosure, or short sale

-- Homeowners who go through a short sale, deed in lieu of foreclosure, or foreclosure can qualify for mortgages after meeting mandatory waiting periods.
+- Homeowners who go through a short sale, deed in lieu of foreclosure, or foreclosure can qualify for mortgages after meeting mandatory waiting periods

-Waiting Period Of Short Sale Versus Foreclosure
+Waiting Period After Foreclosure Versus Short Sale

 - The short sale process is like any other home sales process with the exception that the lender needs to approve the final sales price

-- The homeowner picks the realtor and shows their home and submits the offer to the lender for approval.
+- The homeowner picks the realtor and shows their home and submits the offer to the lender for approval

-- Homeowners will be handling the sale as the seller and not the bank.
+- Homeowners will be handling the sale as the seller and not the bank

-- Homeowners can still do a short sale even if their mortgage payments are current and have had a timely payment record.
+- Homeowners can still do a short sale even if their mortgage payments are current and have had a timely payment record

 - However, this is no longer the case

-- The waiting period for FHA, VA, USDA Loans after Chapter 7 Bankruptcy discharged date is 2 years.
+- The waiting period for FHA, VA, USDA Loans after Chapter 7 Bankruptcy discharged date is 2 years

 - Government Loans classify short sale, deed in lieu, and foreclosure all in one category

 Downfalls Of Foreclosures

-Purchasing a home after a foreclosure has longer waiting period requirements to qualify for new mortgage under Fannie Mae/Freddie Mac Guidelines than after short sale and/or deed in lieu.
+Purchasing a home after a foreclosure has longer waiting period requirements to qualify for a new mortgage under Fannie Mae/Freddie Mac Guidelines than after short sale and/or deed in lieu.

 Credit scores will drop significantly after bankruptcy, foreclosure, short sale, and/or deed in lieu of foreclosures.

-- The best way to boost and re-establish credit after short sale, bankruptcy, deed in lieu, and/or foreclosure is by adding positive credit.
+- The best way to boost and re-establish credit after a short sale, bankruptcy, deed in lieu, and/or foreclosure is by adding positive credit

 Eventually, as the bankruptcy, foreclosure, deed in lieu of foreclosure, short sale ages, it will have little to no impact on credit scores.

-Credit Reporting: Agreed Or Paid Settlements
+Credit Reporting On Agreed Or Paid Settlements

 Public records will remain on consumer credit reports.

-- Derogatory credit remains on credit report for 7 years.
+- Derogatory credit remains on credit report for 7 years

-- Chapter 7 Bankruptcies remain on credit reports for 10 years.
+- Chapter 7 Bankruptcies remain on credit reports for 10 years

-- First delinquency date that eventually led to the final foreclosure is normally the date of last activity.
+- First delinquency date that eventually led to the final foreclosure is normally the date of last activity

-- Current bankruptcies, deed in lieu of foreclosure, and foreclosures can drop credit scores by more than 100 to 150 points.
+- Current bankruptcies, deed in lieu of foreclosure, and foreclosures can drop credit scores by more than 100 to 150 points

 Again, the sudden drop will eventually go back up as the public record ages.

-In the event if the foreclosure is followed by a deficiency judgments, you can add another 120 point credit score drop to your bruised credit score.
+In the event, if the foreclosure is followed by a deficiency judgments, you can add another 120 point credit score drop to your bruised credit score.

-- In the event if the short seller encounters a deficiency judgment, it can often be negotiated between the short seller and the short sale mortgage lender.
+- In the event, if the short seller encounters a deficiency judgment, it can often be negotiated between the short seller and the short sale mortgage lender

-- A deficiency judgment can be issued against the homeowner after a home foreclosure.
+- A deficiency judgment can be issued against the homeowner after a home foreclosure

 However, a short sale is a much wiser choice than a foreclosure.

-- Consumers should not worry about negative credit impact when a short sale or foreclosure gets posted on credit report.
+- Consumers should not worry about negative credit impact when a short sale or foreclosure gets posted on credit report

-- The sudden drop in credit scores is just temporary after short sale or foreclosure.
+- The sudden drop in credit scores is just temporary after short sale or foreclosure

-- Credit scores will go up as time passes even if consumers do not do anything to it.
+- Credit scores will go up as time passes even if consumers do not do anything to it

-- Credit Scores can be 700 FICO Plus if consumer adds new positive credit like secured credit cards.
+- Credit Scores can be 700 FICO Plus if consumer adds new positive credit like secured credit cards

-- Many consumers start re-establishing credit by getting a few secured credit cards after a short sale or foreclosure.
+- Many consumers start re-establishing credit by getting a few secured credit cards after a short sale or foreclosure

 Re-Establishing credit with secured credit cards can expedite boost of credit scores to the 700 FICO score after a year of short sale and/or foreclosure.